nf-core/stableexpression/README.md

 Missing values are replaced by imputed values using a specific algorithm provided by [scikit-learn](https://scikit-learn.org/stable/modules/generated/sklearn.impute.KNNImputer.html).
 The user can choose the method of imputation with the `--missing_value_imputer` parameter.

+>[!NOTE]
+>For better scalability, the full dataset is first clustered by similarity of genes (using the [MiniBatchKMeans](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.MiniBatchKMeans.html) algorithm) prior to missing value imputation.

+>[!WARNING]
+>This step takes the longest, especially when working with a large number of datasets.

 #### 9. General statistics for each gene

-Base statistics are computed for each gene, platform-wide and for each platform (RNAseq and microarray).
+Base statistics are computed for each gene, platform-wide and for each platform separately (RNAseq and microarray).

 #### 10. Scoring

-- The whole list of genes is divided in multiple sections, based on their expression level.
+- The full list of genes is divided into multiple 'sections' based on their expression levels
-- Based on the coefficient of variation, a shortlist of candidates genes is extracted for each section.
+- A shortlist of candidate genes is extracted for each section based on their coefficient of variation
 - Run optimised, scalable version of [Normfinder](https://www.moma.dk/software/normfinder)
 - Run optimised, scalable version of [Genorm](https://genomebiology.biomedcentral.com/articles/10.1186/gb-2002-3-7-research0034) (run by default; optional)
-- Compute stability scores for each candidate gene
+- Compute stability score for each candidate gene

 #### 11. Reporting